bartoszm/y2s-tapi-cli/README.md

 There are two CLI tools ``Generator`` and ``Converter``. ``Generator`` allows for generating Swagger from YANG modules thus it is similar to original https://github.com/bartoszm/yang2swagger CLI generator.
 However, the pruning mechanism was configured to reduce number of path generated for TAPI modules.
 In addition extra parameters were added.
 ``Converter`` can convert _any_ Swagger definition.
-What it does it flatens hierarchy in the input Swagger.
+What it does it flattens hierarchy in the input Swagger.

 #### Hierarchy flattening ####
 Swagger allows combining and extending model definitions using the ``allOf`` property of JSON Schema, in effect offering model composition. allOf takes in an array of object definitions that are validated independently but together compose a single object.